 The Giant Stairway

-The adventure starts at Echo Point – the most popular spot in the Blue Mountains.
+The adventure starts at Echo Point – the most popular spot for day trips to the Blue Mountains.
 Up to 3 million visitors pass through Echo Point each year to enjoy the views over the Jamison Valley and the Three Sisters – the most recognizable rock formation in the park.
 But do not fear, the tourist traffic dissipates as soon as you start descending the Giant Stairway.

 To reach the top of the stairway, follow the signs to the Three Sisters and cross the bridge that connects the escarpment to the First Sister.
 From here, you will see a very steep set of stairs leading down the face of the cliff.
 This is it – the Giant Stairway.